Asintado: Casting

 Angelica Panganiban was originally supposed to co-star in this project, but was forced to drop out due to scheduling conflicts.
 Isabelle Daza was cast at a later point, but then dropped out due to her pregnancy.
 She was replaced by Shaina Magdayao.
 JC Santos was initially part of the main cast, but was pulled by management for a different project.
 He was replaced by Aljur Abrenica.

 Filming

-According to an episode of the talk show Tonight with Boy Abunda In July 2017, Julia Montes announced that the series would began principal photography In August 2017.
+According to an episode of the talk show Tonight with Boy Abunda In July 2017, Julia Montes announced that the series would begin principal photography In August 2017.
 On August 1, 2017, Dreamscape publicity head Eric John Salut confirmed the show started filming.

 Title

 The drama was originally titled as Victims of Love.
 In September 2017, the title was changed to Asintado.